Homological stability for automorphism groups: Homogeneous and locally homogeneous categories

-\begin{rem} If cancellation does not hold in a (small) monoidal groupoid $\G$, it can be forced by replacing $\G$ with the groupoid $\tilde \G$ whose set of objects is the free monoid on the objects of $\G$, and with automorphisms of these objects as only morphisms---that is we forget in $\tilde \G$ that certain sums of objects were isomorphic in $\G$.
+\begin{rem} If cancellation does not hold in a (small) monoidal groupoid $\G$, it can be forced by replacing $\G$ with the groupoid $\tilde \G$ whose set of objects is the free monoid on the objects of $\G$, and with automorphisms of these objects as only morphisms---that is we free up the monoidal structure and forget in $\tilde \G$ that certain sums of objects were isomorphic in $\G$.
 This construction may seem rather unnatural, but it can be relevant in our context.
-Indeed, it does not change the automorphism groups of objects, which are the groups we are interested in, and only affects which morphisms we want to allow between different objects. \end{rem}
+Indeed, it does not change the automorphism groups of objects, which are the groups we are interested in, and only affects which morphisms we want to allow between different objects.
+This method is applied in \cite{SzyWah} to prove homological stability for the Higman--Thompson groups. \end{rem}

 \begin{proof} We first prove (a) and (c).
 Suppose that $\G$ satisfies LC at $(A,X)$ and let $[U,f],[V,g]\in\Hom_{U\G}(X^{\op p+1},A \op X^{\op n})$.
 Then

 are isomorphisms, so by two applications of LC we have that $U$ and $V$ are isomorphic: choose a $\phi : U \overset{\sim}\to V$.
 Then $[V, g] = [U, g \circ (\phi \op X^{\op p+1})]$, but this clearly differs from $[U, f]$ by postcomposition by $[0, f \circ (g \circ (\phi \op X^{\op p+1}))^{-1}]$, which proves LH1.